How do you keep yourself safe from the new coronavirus?

 Coronavirus – for the past decade, the name has been known more and more, lingering from mouth to mouth within the context of multiple conversations.
 From SARS to MERS CoV and now, it is time for Covid-19 to take the spotlight for all the wrong reasons.
 The respiratory virus is now causing a worldwide pandemic, killing hundreds of thousands of people while infecting millions.
-To keep yourself safe from the need of coronavirus testing, like promoted by various organizations, there are ways that can be followed.
+To keep yourself safe from the need of pcr test near me, like promoted by various organizations, there are ways that can be followed.

 First of all, in keeping yourself away from Covid-19 infection, or any infection, self-hygiene is a big part of the precaution and prevention.
 This includes washing hands after touching objects that are usually handled by other random hands.
 Even though it is recommended to wash hands using water and soap, the use of hand sanitizer is also a good measure since we all know washrooms are not available everywhere.
 It is safe to say that to keep you and your family safe, always wash your hands after you were out in the public since the virus is known to be able to survive for quite some time on surfaces and you can never be sure what you might have touched.